In July 1986, Amanda Adams was kidnapped in Columbus, Ohio. Her body was found near her house 9 days later. She was approximately four years old.

 There was a suspect.
 He also committed suicide in July 1986.
 It seems that the investigation came to a standstill after his death.
 Why couldn’t they find anything to clear his name or officially name him as the culprit?

 There was a newspaper article that said the police could not afford to follow him around.
 Why wouldn’t they follow someone that was suspected of two murders?
 I bet that they could have found someone to follow the guy around for free if it meant that they could have arrested a murderer.
-Was the guys family influential or wealthy?
+Was the guy’s family influential or wealthy?

 The homicides also happened before DNA was used to solve criminal investigations.

-This case needs a fresh set of eyes.
+The cases of Amanda and Carolyn Adams need a fresh set of eyes.
 Someone could look at whatever trace evidence is available.
 If there was any DNA, then the police could finally solve this mystery after 32 years.

 The family of a little girl and her mother deserve whatever closure that solving the investigation can bring.

 You’re right the case should be re-opened and followed up.

 I hope that they follow up on it.

 Those kinds of tragedies leave an extra bad taste.
 There’s a certain lack of control to begin with with the more horrendous crimes against people–especially women and children.
 And to never discover the reason or uncover the villain only compounds the sense of helplessness.
 Definitely sounds like something was up with that police department.
 That is NOT the way to react after a double murder & suicide.